yardasol/ubuntu-nuclear-software-installer/README.md

 There are also scripts for installing software individually.
 Software that currently has individual install scripts:
 - [TEMOA](https://github.com/TemoaProject/temoa)

+# Requirements
+ - The user must fork all of the listed software tools (unless otherwise specified) listed below for the scripts to run successfully.
+ - The user must have [conda]() installed.
+Currently, the software only works if with anaconda.
+The `anaconda3` must be located in `home`.
+I recommend using Sam Dotson's script [ubuntu-post-installer](https://github.com/samgdotson/ubuntu-post-installer) to do this, as well as set up a few other useful pieces of software on ubuntu)

+# Installation
+Assuming you have set up [ssh keys](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), run the following in your terminal
+``
+git clone git@github.com:yardasol/ubuntu-nuclear-software-installer
+``
+Boom.
+You're done

+# Usage
+***NOTE:*** The scripts have my directory structure hard-coded in right now, so the instructions below will not work as-is without some tinkering on your part.
+This will be changed in the near future to be more generalized.

+To use the software, run the following in your terminal `` cd ubuntu-nuclear-software-installer source ubuntu-nuclear-software-installer.sh
+``
+Boom.
+You're done.

+# Contributing
+Please read [CONTRIBUTING.md](https://github.com/yardasol/ubutnu-nuclear-software-installer/blob/main/CONTRIBUTING.md) before making any changes

+# License
+These scripts are currently not licensed.
+I need to review the licenses of the software tools to see if I can do this, and if so, what my options are.

+#Credits
 The [ubuntu-post-installer](https://github.com/samgdotson/ubuntu-post-installer) and [awesome-nuclear](https://github.com/paulromano/awesome-nuclear) repositories inspired this project